harshays/simplicitybiaspitfalls/README.md

 ```
 @article{shah2020pitfalls,
-  title={The pitfalls of simplicity bias in neural networks},
+  title={The Pitfalls of Simplicity Bias in Neural Networks},
   author={Shah, Harshay and Tamuly, Kaustav and Raghunathan, Aditi and Jain, Prateek and Netrapalli, Praneeth},
   journal={Advances in Neural Information Processing Systems},
   volume={33},